The Fear Reflex-Fight or Flight

 When man inhabited the jungle and lived by his wits alone, it is easy to imagine instinct being the key to survival.
 Man’s instincts have played a vital role in bringing us to where we are today.
 Picture the scene; dense jungle, heat, strange plants, trees, bushes, shrubs and noise—the sound of animals near and far, living in fear of being eaten.
 A man strolls, carefully searching for water, then a noise off to the left: an immediate reaction, fear.
 And fear alone.
 Then a split-second decision-fight or flight.
 There isn’t time to get intellectual about it.
 There is a tiger.
 Instinct, as for any other animal, must play its part.
 The fear reflex!
 Fight or flight.

 Constructive Conscious control

-Dealing with instinct.
+On dealing with instinct.

-This word has caused some confusion, both Freud and F M Alexander (Alexander Technique founder) used the word at the heart of their work, however, whereas Freud corrupted the word, giving it a new meaning,
+This word has caused some confusion; Freud and F M Alexander (Alexander Technique founder) used it at the heart of their work.
+However, whereas Freud corrupted the word, giving it a new meaning,

-This inhibition becomes the new natural response to unnerving experiences and forms a filter so that even if we do have to face difficult challenges we do not let them poison our bodies.
-The remarkable thing about this is that without the usual tension and fear reflex we do actually become better at dealing with problems.
-We deal with them more consciously and we don’t let ourselves be ruled by outdated instincts.Alexander Technique Online
+This inhibition becomes the new natural response to unnerving experiences.
+It (inhibition) forms a filter so that even if we do face complex challenges, we do not let them poison our bodies.
+The remarkable thing about this is that without the usual tension and fear reflex, we become better at dealing with problems.
+We deal with them more consciously, so we don’t become overwhelmed by unuseful instincts.

-Copyright Nick Chapman 2020
+Copyright Nick Chapman 2023